Glagan/MyMangaDex/README.md

 * Import favorites from KissManga to MangaDexx https://old.reddit.com/r/manga/comments/8qebu4/import_kissmanga_bookmarks_to_mangadex/

 ## Colors used
-* Last open: rebeccapurple or indigo
+* Last opened chapters in the follow page : rebeccapurple and indigo
+* Lower than last opened chapter in the follow page :
 * Actual last read chapter on MyAnimeList: cadetblue
+* Opened chapter: darkslategrey

 You can change them in the options.

 ---

 ## Change log
-Before release done:
+### 1.1 (1.0)
 - [x] Keep track of last open chapter for each manga
 - [x] Update manga info on MyAnimeList
 - [x] Import data from MyAnimeList